 Rebekah Warke advises clients in complex domestic and multijurisdictional matters, with a focus on antitrust, contractual, and fraud disputes.
 She is a key member of the team representing Mastercard in its groundbreaking defense of numerous multibillion pound claims, alleging that its interchange fees and certain network rules are anticompetitive.

 Rebekah has experience across a wide range of subject matters and legal issues and has acted for clients before the English High Court, Competition Appeal Tribunal, Court of Appeal, and Supreme Court.

-Rebekah's other recent experience includes advising a large international bank on a potential breach of confidence claim; advising ultra-high net worth individuals on the consequences of a multibillion dollar enforcement against assets held in trusts across the world; acting for a major telecom company in a high-profile antitrust dispute; advising a renowned sports club in relation to stolen high-value property; acting for a private equity investor in a dispute relating to substantial investments in Africa; and acting for a global bank in relation to allegations of carousel fraud and ensuing issues, including limitation, conflicts of law, and causation.
+Rebekah's other recent experience includes advising a large international bank on a potential breach of confidence claim; advising ultra-high-net-worth individuals (UHNWIs) on the consequences of a multibillion dollar enforcement against assets held in trusts across the world; acting for a major telecom company in a high-profile antitrust dispute; advising a renowned sports club in relation to stolen high-value property; acting for a private equity investor in a dispute relating to substantial investments in Africa; and acting for a global bank in relation to allegations of carousel fraud and ensuing issues, including limitation, conflicts of law, and causation.

 - BPP Law School, London (Legal Practice Course with distinction 2017); Corpus Christi College, University of Oxford (B.A. in Jurisprudence 2016); Stanford University (Sophomore College 2014)